drone/drone-plugin-index/content/drone-plugins/drone-matrix/index.md

 : Matrix homeserver URL, defaults to https://matrix.org

 roomid
-: Room ID to send messages (not alias, but ID, and you can skip the `!`)
+: Room ID to send messages (not alias, but ID).
+If using this parameter directly in yaml, it must be a string.

 template
 : Template for the message